-When I started to get low on money, I went back to work for the large semiconductor company, located in Portland, Oregon.
+When I started to get restless, I went back to work for the large semiconductor company, located in Portland, Oregon.
 I worked as a contractor to fix the broken code that came back from India.
 It was a sweet gig, as I was getting paid twice what I was making as a full-time employee.

 Eventually, a couple years before the housing bust, I made my way back up to Seattle, and bought a condo in the Belltown neighborhood.
 I worked contracting gigs for several years and slowly rode out the recession.
 During this time, a company that started out selling books online and is named after a river in South America, came to be a large presence in Seattle.
 This company is now massive and has basically taken over the city.
 The upshot of this company’s growth is that the value of my condo went through the roof.